Swalbe.jl

 julia> using Swalbe

 which can take a minute or so, don't be alarmed if it takes more than ten seconds.
-Alternatively one can use DrWatson (super cool package to manage scientific computing with Julia) and use the @quickactivate :Swalbe macro.
+Alternatively one can use DrWatson (super cool package to manage scientific computing with Julia) and use the @quickactivate :Swalbe macro, have a look at the scripts folder for inspiration.

 As a picture says more than a thousand words here is a shiny use case of Swalbe.jl